-3.3 Proposals to mitigate any impact

-- 3.3.1 Protection of retained trees: The successful retention of trees within the site will depend on the quality of the protection and the administrative procedures to ensure protective measures remain in place throughout the development.
+- 3.3 Proposals to mitigate any impact - 3.3.1 Protection of retained trees: The successful retention of trees within the site will depend on the quality of the protection and the administrative procedures to ensure protective measures remain in place throughout the development.
 An effective way of doing this is through an arboricultural method statement that can be specifically referred to in the planning condition.
-An arboricultural method statement for this site is set out in detail in Section 4. - 3.3.2 Summary of the impact on local amenity: One low category tree will be lost because of this proposal.
-However, they are exempt from Ku-ring-gai Council's Tree Preservation Order.
-The proposed changes may affect a further one high category tree and one low category tree if appropriate protective measures are not taken.
+An arboricultural method statement for this site is set out in detail in Section 4. - 3.3.2 Summary of the impact on local amenity: The proposed changes may affect three high category trees appropriate protective measures are not taken.
 However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal will have no impact on the contribution of trees to local amenity or character.